yast/yast.github.io/doc/how-to-write-tests.md

 How
 ---
-Yast team uses RSpec for ther tests.
-Here are some basic rules that all Yast projects should follow:
+YaST team uses RSpec for ther tests.
+Here are some basic rules that all YaST projects should follow:

 * Test must be readable - everyone has to easily understand what the test